Kava crisis as Cyclone Pam devastates Vanuatu cultural crop

 Alcohol was the most popular drink during Anglo-French rule - when the islands were known as the New Hebrides - but the Europeans' brew brought social problems and violence, he said.

-Kava had been the drink of chiefs and spiritual leaders until independence in 1980, when it also emerged as the country's favorite tipple and a major export, prized around the region.
+Kava had been the drink of chiefs and spiritual leaders until independence in 1980, when it also emerged as the country's favourite tipple and a major export, prized around the region.

 "Kava is the dominant cultural icon for Pacifica people and the icon of identity for them," said Apo Aporosa, a researcher at New Zealand's Massey University.